saleor/saleor-dashboard/.changeset/fast-cycles-bathe.md

 "saleor-dashboard": patch
 ---

-The awaits has been removed from the expect statements, as it is not needed.
+The awaits have been removed from the expect statements, as it is unnecessary.
+Split the `select link option` into 2 different ones to avoid flakiness